-Distillation and high purity are important for good production.
+4.1.1 Distillation and Internal Recycling of By-products.
 Distillation systems can be designed to effect separation of materials of closely- or widely-separated boiling points.
-The boiling points of chemical products of direct chlorination and the boiling points of competing impurities allow for their practical separation.
-Their boiling points are also sufficiently different from those of the unintended POPs, however, that virtually complete separation can be accomplished.
-The Large Volume Organic BREF notes that purified EDC does not contain significant amounts of PCDD/F.6
+The boiling points of chemical products of direct chlorination are sufficiently different from those of the unintended POPs, however, that virtually complete separation can be accomplished.
+The Large Volume Organic BREF notes that purified EDC does not contain significant amounts of PCDD/F.8

-Destruction of chlorinated by-product materials allows for HCI to be harvested and reused.14 This is deemed "greater impact" because small changes in POPs generation upstream of distillation are not reflected in the quality of desired products after distillation.
+Destruction of chlorinated by-product materials allows for HCl to be harvested and reused.14 This is deemed "greater impact" because small changes in POPs generation upstream of distillation are not reflected in the quality of desired products after distillation.